-Do I need to pay the medical services fee to be eligible for medical care at Student
+Do I need to pay the Student Health and Wellness Fee to be eligible for medical care

 How do I pay and when must I pay by?
 The cost per semester will be charged to your Student Business Services.
 Students need to pay for their insurance at the same time they pay their other fees

 How does the plan work - can I see any doctors?
 The Texas Tech University plan is a PPO plan.
 The best place to seek medical assistance

 is at the Student Health Service, walk through an average visit at Student Health

 Services on our AHP Insurance in Action page.
 Student Health Services physicians and a referral nurse can assist you in locating